George Young (American football executive): Early life

 Young was born on September 22, 1930, in Baltimore, Maryland.
 Young grew up in Baltimore's 10th Ward (east Baltimore) in a tough Irish-Catholic neighborhood.
 He was an outstanding football player at Calvert Hall College, a Catholic high school then located in Baltimore, Maryland.
 He attended Bucknell University, where he was a starting defensive tackle for three seasons, team captain in 1951, and a member of the Phi Lambda Theta fraternity.
 He was named to the Little All-America first team and All-East first team in his senior year.
-Selected to play in the BlueGray game, he was selected by the Dallas Texans in the 1952 NFL draft.
+Selected to play in the BlueGray game, he was selected by the Dallas Texans in the 26th round of the 1952 NFL draft.

 Young then began a coaching career in the Baltimore area school system, briefly at Calvert Hall and then he took over the Baltimore City College football team.
 During a 15-year span, his teams won six Maryland Scholastic Association championships.
 Tom Gatewood, tight end, and John Sykes, running back, were two of Coach Young's City athletes who would make it to the NFL, Kurt Schmoke, quarterback, and Curt Anderson, linebacker, established themselves in the political realm.
 Young was especially proud of his years as an educator, during which he taught history and political science.
 During that time he also earned two master's degrees from Johns Hopkins University and Loyola College.
 In May 1987, he was awarded an honorary doctorate in humane letters from Western Maryland College.